 It is located in a dedicated, environmentally-controlled room (12h:12h light:dark cycle; red light equipped for afterhours treatment; 150 ft2).

 TSE PhenoMaster - Performs monitoring of individual mouse metabolic function including indirect calorimetry (O2 consumption, CO2 production, RER), food intake, water consumption, and ambulatory and fine motor activity (in X-axis; infrared sensors) recorded via LabMaster software.

-The UofL Pathology & Bioanalytics Core offer several services for center members as well as other investigators and UofL faculty.
+The UofL Pathology & Bioanalytics Core offers several services for center members as well as other investigators and UofL faculty.